Opinion · Real Estate

 Author: Ward Fitzgerald

-Ward FitzgeraldPartner and Head of EQT Exeter
+Ward FitzgeraldPartner and founder of EQT Exeter

 For an industry that represents solidity, real estate sure is fluid.
 Ward Fitzgerald – Chief Executive Officer and Senior Managing Principal of EQT Exeter explains why.